-Dental nightguards are extremely useful for treating a wide range of dental concerns.
+Dental night guards are extremely useful for treating a wide range of dental concerns.
 Our office will often recommend them to patients who have a history of teeth grinding.
-We may also recommend nightguards as oral appliance therapy for patients with TMJ disorders.
-Custom dental guards are designed specifically for your smile.
-Our doctors take the time needed to ensure a proper fit so that you don’t have to worry about any slippage or discomfort while you sleep.
-Learn more about our custom nightguards below.
+We may also recommend night guards as oral appliance therapy for patients with TMJ disorders.

 Night Guards in Towson, MD

 Dr. Keith Boenning and Dr. Nate Dancykier are experienced general dentists in Towson, MD.
 They are here to help you address any and all of your dental concerns.
-Night guards are an excellent oral appliance that we regularly provide to our patients to treat a wide range of dental concerns.
+Night guards are an excellent oral appliance that we regularly provide to our patients.

 We make our night guards custom to your smile to ensure a comfortable and secure fit.
 Better than over-the-counter solutions, our night guards do not take a one-size-fits-all approach to your dental care.
-Instead, we take the time to ensure that your night guard fits your smile properly so that all of your dental structures are protected while you sleep.
+Instead, we take the time to ensure that your night guard fits your mouth properly.
+The guard will protect all your dental structures while you sleep.

 Treatment For Teeth Grinding